We may get commissions for purchases made through links in this post.

 It’s up to you to learn everything you need to know about cats and how to teach them proper behavior in the home.
 You should be willing to accept complaints from your kids on Kitty’s misbehavior and know how to address those issues.
 You should also be committed to dealing with more serious behavior problems should they come up down the road.

 Supervising and Managing How The Children Interact With The Cat

 You’ll have to teach your children how to interact with cats in a safe manner.
 Toddlers and younger children in particular should be closely supervised during their first few interactions with Kitty.
-They need to be taught how to be kind and respectful towards their new pet, as well as practice the basics of petting the cat and picking her up.
+They need to be taught how to be kind and respectful towards their new pet.
+As he or she likes to be petted, they might as well learn the basics of petting the cat and picking her up.
 Pay special attention to kittens as they are fragile and can be easily harmed by rough handling.

 If a cat feels intimidated it may lash out at the source of threat.
 That means your kids could get scratched or bitten if they try anything which Kitty doesn’t like.
 Remember – it’s up to you to teach your kids how to respect the cat’s boundaries in order to avoid injuries.

 A word of caution: Kittens and younger cats often scratch and bite as part of their play behavior.
 Either be prepared for some playtime aggression, or consider getting an older and more sedentary cat.